 All campers must be able to administer their own medications.

 What is the refund policy?

-Written cancellations (post, fax, or email) received four weeks prior to camp start date will receive a refund less the $100 non-refundable deposit fee if the spot can be filled.
-No refunds are given within four weeks of the camp start date, but substitutions are accepted.
+Written cancellations (post, fax, or email) received by May 31 receive a refund less a $100 non-refundable deposit fee if the spot can be filled.
+No refunds are given thereafter, but substitutions are accepted.